revaturelabs/interviewquestions/Java/Numbers and Strings/Random Numbers.md

 ## Random Numbers

-1.How can we generate random numbers in java?
+1.How can we generate random numbers in Java?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)
 <details>
     <summary><b> Show Answer </b></summary>
 <blockquote>

-- We generate random numbers using `Random` class that presents in `java.util` package.
+- We can generate random numbers using `Random` class that presents in `java.util` package.
 - `Random` class has the methods to generate random number in int, double, float, long etc.
 -  We can give range to random number or we can give the upper bound number.
 -  We didn't give the boundry, it will generate the random number between its maximum value and minimum value of the datatype.